EdwardLimJH/Fraud-Hackathon/src/README.md

 ```bash
 python train_model.py -m <"Model name">
 ```
-### predict_model.py
+### predict model
-predict_model.py generates prediction of the test set usng the trained models.
+`predict_model.py` generates prediction of the test set usng the trained models.
 Specify the file path of the pickle file for the model at the end of the command. -s "..\..\Fraud-Hackathon\models\<model name.pkl>".

 load_model().
 Loads the trained model to generate predictions.
 Specify the file path at the end of the command -s "..\..\Fraud-Hackathon\models\<model name.pkl>".